Bi-invariant types, reliably invariant types, and the comb tree property: Reliably invariant types

 \subsection{What should Kim-dividing over invariance bases be?}

 In \cite{KaplanRamseyOnKim}, Kaplan and Ramsey originally defined Kim-dividing in terms of dividing along sequences generated by arbitrary invariant types.
 Pretty quickly in their analysis, however, it becomes clear that the natural concept is dividing along sequences generated by coheirs.
 Ramsey has in conversation consistently expressed the opinion that the definition of Kim-dividing in terms of coheirs is more natural.
 Coheirs satisfy two important properties that arbitrary invariant types do not: \begin{itemize} \item (\emph{Expansion}) If $p$ is an $M$-coheir and $M^\dagger$ is an expansion of $M$, then there is an $M^\dagger$-coheir $q$ extending $p$. \item (\emph{Left extension}) If $p(x)$ is an $M$-coheir and $q(x,y)$ is a type over $M$ extending $p \res M$, then there is an $M$-coheir $r(x,y)$ extending $p(x)\cup q(x,y)$. \end{itemize} In the context of NSOP$_1$ theories (over models), the distinction between these two definitions becomes immaterial given the relevant Kim's lemma.
 Dividing along some invariant Morley sequence implies dividing along all invariant Morley sequences.
-In SOP$_1$ theories, however, a reasonable question, frequently asked by Kruckman, is whether the original definition of Kim-dividing is formula independent, i.e., if $\varphi(x,b)$ and $\psi(x,c)$ are logically equivalent and $\varphi(x,b)$ Kim-divides over $M$, then $\psi(x,c)$ Kim-divides over $M$.
-In \cref{sec:Kim-dividing-extendibly}, we give an example showing that this is not the case (even over a model).
+In SOP$_1$ theories, however, a reasonable question, frequently asked by Kruckman, is whether the original definition of Kim-dividing is formula independent, i.e., if $\varphi(x,b)$ and $\psi(x,c)$ are logically equivalent and $\varphi(x,b)$ Kim-divides over a model $M$, then $\psi(x,c)$ Kim-divides over $M$.
+It follows from \cite[Thm.~3.10]{Some-Remarks-Kim-dividing-NATP} that in an NATP theory, this is always the case.
+In \cref{sec:Kim-dividing-extendibly}, we give an example showing that this can fail for ATP theories.

 When attempting to define a robust notion of Kim-dividing over invariance bases, one ideally would like to retain the two nice properties of coheirs mentioned above.
 The issue with expansion, however, is that it characterizes coheirs over invariance bases.